markishou/CPSC210-CarInventoryManager/README.md

 - As a user, I want to be able to list a vehicle and have it appear in the list of vehicles.
 - As a user, I want the option to view the vehicles I listed as well as all the current vehicle listings.
 - As a user, I want to be able to save and load my listings anytime I'm using the application.

+## Phase 4: Task 2
+- For phase 4 I chose to test and design the Vehicle class to be robust.
+- The Vehicle class, and the constructor now have a robust design.
+This is because I created an exception for the previous requires clause of the constructor that specified odometer cannot be negative.
+I also wrote tests for the exception to ensure that it was working properly.